Welcoming and Affirming Environment

 Guiding Questions:

 What languages can we speak in school?
 Are we allowed and encouraged to speak our first language?
-Are there certain classes or spaces where we’re allowed to use any language we want?
+Are there certain classes or spaces (e.g., recess, hallways, group work, talking amongst peers, etc.) where we're allowed to use any language we want?

 Exploring